 Similar principles are shown to be beneficial in a non-LTC setting of Medicaid by Pashchenko and Porapakkarm (2019) and are the basis for conjectures for the efficacy of in-home care subsidies by Arapakis et al. (2022).
+Barczyk and Kredler (2018), using a model that focuses on strategic interaction between a parent and a child, also shows that in-home care subsidies would increase informal care and reduce Medicaid expenditures.
 We show, however, that the benefits of such policies are importantly affected by the equilibrium effects.
 Facing increased competition with in-home care, nursing homes raise the care intensity to win back residents while also increasing the out-of-pocket price to cover their higher marginal costs.
 The higher care intensity makes the Medicaid nursing home option more appealing, somewhat offsetting the direct effects of the policy.
 Nevertheless, in the new equilibrium, this is still a highly welfare-enhancing policy, where the sum of the consumer and producer gains is almost double the increase in Medicaid expenditure.
 We show that not incorporating nursing home reactions results in a significant overestimate (by more than 60%) of the increase in the overall welfare.